-Is time spent with him our priority?
+Is time spent with Him our priority?
 The Holy Spirit gave me a vision a few years ago of the average Christian.
 Jesus is on the shelf, but on the very same shelf is business, sports, other relationships, etc. He is asking us as followers to clear the shelf.
 Where he is the only thing we cling too.
 Jesus + nothing is a post I shared a few months ago.

 When our time is up, it really won’t matter how much money or material possessions we earned.
 If our kids go to college and make us proud.
 If our calendar was full of social activities.
-The only thing that will last and the only thing that will be remembered is what we did for his kingdom.
-The eternal impact we make will change history.
+The only thing that will last and the only thing that will be remembered is what we did for His kingdom.
+The eternal impact we make will change History.

-He says “Wake up, sleeper, rise from the dead, and Christ will shine on you.
-Be very careful, then, how you live—not as unwise but as wise, making the most of every opportunity, because the days are evil.
+He says, Wake up, sleeper, rise from the dead, and Christ will shine on you.
+Be very careful, then, how you live not as unwise but as wise, making the most of every opportunity, because the days are evil.
 Therefore do not be foolish, but understand what the Lords will is.” – Ephesians 5: 14-17

-Let us not stay safe and comfortable but may we live a life that points to Christ by living bold, obedient and full of faith.
+Let us not stay safe and comfortable but may we live a life that points to Christ by living bold, obedient, and full of faith.

 “Lord, thank you for this year 2017.
-I will live 2018 with a greater focus on you and my calling to change my sphere of influence.
+I will live in 2018 with a greater focus on you and my calling to change my sphere of influence.
 To point to you every chance I get and to love well.
 I pray for daily divine appointments that bring you glory.
 Amen.”

 Thanks for this reminder at the end of 2017 & the beginning of 2018!